milesj/interweave/README.md

 />
 ```

-If a match is found, a [Hashtag](#rendered-components) component or
+If a match is found, a [Hashtag](#rendered-elements) element or
-matcher factory will be rendered and passed the following props.
+matcher element will be rendered and passed the following props.

 * `children` (string) - The entire hashtag that was matched.
 * `hashtagName` (string) - The hashtag name without `#`.